-Another reason for a slow Windows 10 is the lack of original hardware drivers, and that’s for more users than can be expected!
-This is especially true for graphics card drivers, but can also apply to SATA drivers, the chipset in general and other devices.
+Another reason for a slow Windows 10 is the lack of original hardware drivers for more users than expected!
+This is especially true for graphics card drivers but can also apply to SATA drivers, the chipset in general and other devices.

-Despite the fact that the new OS seems to have “learned” to automatically install a large number of original hardware drivers, it is not superfluous to go to the Device Manager (right-click on “Start”), and look at the Properties of all the key devices (graphics card first) in the “Driver” tab.
-If Microsoft is a supplier, download (update) and install the drivers from your laptop’s/PC’s official manufacturer website, and if it’s a video card matter – from NVidia, AMD or Intel, depending on the model.
+Even though the new OS seems to have “learned” to install a large number of original hardware drivers automatically, it is not superfluous to go to the Device Manager (right-click on “Start”) and look at the Properties of all the key devices (graphics card first) in the “Driver” tab.
+If Microsoft is a supplier, download (update) and install the drivers from your laptop’s/PC’s official manufacturer website, and if it’s a video card matter – from NVIDIA, AMD or Intel, depending on the model.

 Non-Recommended Actions for Boosting Windows 10

 And now a list of some things often recommended here and there on the Internet to speed up your OS that I would NOT advise.